ammogcoder/Analytics/README.md

 @param TransactionId Contains a single or multiple values separated by comma.

-@param TransactionCount Can be used when multiple elements has been processed under the same transaction/http call.
+@param TransactionCount Use to track count when multiple elements has been processed under the same transaction/http call.

 ```
 CrossAnalytics.Current.TrackTransaction("ApproveCart", "T-123456X,T-987654Y", 2);